-- (1) See Appendix B for the definitions of Adjusted EBITDA, Adjusted EPS and other non-GAAP financial measures for financial reporting purposes referred to in this Proxy Statement and the reconciliations of non-GAAP financial measures to the most directly comparable GAAP financial measures.
-Certain of these non-GAAP financial measures are not defined the same as the similarly named financial measures used to establish annual incentive pay ("AIP"). - (2) 2017 GAAP EPS includes \$44.9 million, or \$1.14 per share, benefit from the impact of adopting the 2017 U.S. Tax Cuts and Jobs Act.
+- (1) "Organic Revenue Growth" has been calculated excluding the impact of acquisitions and foreign currency (FX) translation in each of the years presented. - (2) See Appendix A for the definitions of Adjusted EBITDA, earnings per diluted share, as adjusted ("Adjusted EPS"), Free Cash Flow and other non-GAAP financial measures for financial reporting purposes referred to in this Proxy Statement and the reconciliations of non-GAAP financial measures to the most directly comparable GAAP financial measures.
+Certain of these non-GAAP financial measures are not defined the same as the similarly-named financial measures used to establish annual incentive pay ("AIP").
+See "Information about Our Executive Officers and Compensation Compensation Discussion & Analysis 2021 Pay Outcomes 2021 Annual Incentive Pay Financial Metrics" beginning on page 51 and Appendix B for the definitions of similarly-named financial measures for determining the AIP of our named executive officers for the year ended December 31, 2021, and Appendix B for the reconciliations of such non-GAAP financial measures to the most directly comparable GAAP financial measures.